|

 Be sure to fill all cavities.
 There may be some odd places where you have to cut and stuff in insulation, but do be sure to fill all gaps, taking care not to damage the vapor barrier.
 Any nicks in the vapor barrier should be repaired using duct tape or some other method.

 It is possible to increase the amount of insulation by adding insulation sold in the form of fiberglass boards.
 Since we have no personal experience with this technique, we will not discuss it further.
-Someone may also recommend injecting foam into an existing wall in lieu of removing the wallboard as discussed earlier; however, this raises concerns about the lack of a separate vapor barrier, so you are on your own if you choose this route.
-(If you have experience with this technique when used for a wine room, please let us know.)

 If you want to know the R-value of various materials, see this R-Value Table from ColoradoEnergy.org.